Pillars of Our Anatomy

 Ancestral Wisdom

-Studies with Andean and Amazonian elders illuminate the ways our anatomy and consciousness relate with the erotic resonance of the earthbody.
+Studies with Andean and Amazonian elders illuminate the ways our anatomy and consciousness are shaped by the erotic resonance of the earthbody.

-Human pleasure and erotic power are only possible in relationship with the earthbody.
+Human pleasure and erotic power are only possible in relationship with the Earth.

 When that relationship is extractive or fleeting, it shows up in the most intimate places.
 And it can be another way.